zephyrproject-rtos/zephyr/doc/object/object_basic_tasks.rst

 Task Implementation
 *******************

-Use Tiny Mountain objects and routine calls to interface a task with other tasks running in the system.
+Use kernel objects and routine calls to interface a task with other tasks running in the system.
 For example, achieve cooperation between tasks by using synchronization objects, such as resources and semaphores, or by passing parameters from one task to another using a